-Available for sale investments are non-derivative financial assets that are either designated in this category or not classified in any other categories of investment.
-Available for sale financial assets are initially recognised at fair value including transaction costs.
+Available-for-sale investments are non-derivative financial assets that are either designated in this category or not classified in any other categories of investment.
+Available-for-sale financial assets are initially recognised at fair value including transaction costs.
 Subsequently these assets are carried at fair value.
 The changes in fair value are recognised in equity.
-When assets classified as available for sale are sold or impaired, the accumulated fair value changes recognised in equity are included in the income statement as gains and losses from investments.
+When assets classified as available-for-sale are sold or impaired, the accumulated fair value changes recognised in equity are included in the statement of comprehensive income as gains and losses from investments.